 Secondly, consider your process for selling.
 Do you have a solid process that you can rely on for each part of the sales cycle?

 Even if you don’t think you have a process: you do.
 The most poorly optimized, haphazard, inconsistent process is still a process.
 Understanding your current process is the first step towards improving it.

 So, by combining automation with a good process for selling, you can ensure consistent quality and efficiency to maximize conversion rates.

-The fact is, automation streamlines the responsiveness of your sales cycle, while a good process enforces a rigid degree of quality control and consistency.
-Combine the two, and you can make sure that you’re hitting those crucial sales windows, nailing the perfect follow-up sequence, and single out the highest quality leads.
+The fact is, that automation streamlines the responsiveness of your sales cycle, while a good process enforces a rigid degree of quality control and consistency.
+Combine the two, and you can make sure that you’re hitting those crucial sales windows, nailing the perfect follow-up sequence, and singling out the highest quality leads.

 So, how do you build a good sales process?
 Consider these tips:

 You should fully understand the business value of your own offering, as well as where and how that fits into the customer’s picture.